djclarke92/nimrod/README.md

 > sudo systemctl enable nimrod.service
 > sudo systemctl start nimrod

+9. Setup vsftpd if you have cameras attached so nimrod and apache can view the video files
+> sudo vi /etc/vsftpd.conf
+  write_enable=YES
+  local_umask=002
+> sudo vi /home/guest/.bashrc
+  umask 002

-9. Nimrod should now be running
+10. Nimrod should now be running

 See the log in /home/nimrod/nimrod.log.
 Point your browser to https://nimrod/index.php